-May deliver a variety of in-service training and/or community educational programs.
+Delivers a variety of in-service training and/or community educational programs.

-Obtain proper certification and maintain re-certification in a variety of training areas, such as defensive tactics, use of force and firearms instructions.
+Obtains proper certification and maintain re-certification in a variety of training areas, such as defensive tactics, use of force and firearms instructions.

-Serve as a Field Training Officer or as an instructor as a Basic Police School, Police Academy or other location as directed.
+Serves as a Field Training Officer or as an instructor as a Basic Police School, Police Academy or other location as directed.

-Provide training and education to University Police personnel, other law enforcement officers, government personnel and the public, and engage in crime prevention activities such as, but not limited to Crime Prevention Surveys or Operation ID.
+Provides training and education to University Police personnel, other law enforcement officers, government personnel and the public, and engage in crime prevention activities such as, but not limited to Crime Prevention Surveys or Operation ID.

 Candidates must have permanent appointment in an University Police Officer 1 classified position (or be eligible for transfer) or be reachable for appointment on the current NY State Civil Service eligible list for University Police Officer 1, Full Time - Brockport location.
 NY State Preferred List candidates have preference.